-- Bank of Tokyo Mitsubishi and Banco Bilbao Vizcaya Argentaria Tokyo with Guarantee from the Japan for International Cooperation JBIC: - Debt to EBITDA ratio EPM should not allow the total financial debt to EBITDA ratio to be higher than 3.5 to 1. - Debt to capital ratio EPM should not allow the total long term financial debt to capital ratio to be higher than 1.5 to 1. - Inter-American Development Bank "IADB" - Total debt to EBITDA ratio of EPM Group must be lower than or equal to 3.5. - · Relationship between total long term debt and assets of EPM Group should not exceed 1.5 times its assets. - International Finance Corporation "IFC" - Total debt to EBITDA ratio of EPMs must be lower than or equal to 3.5. - Interest coverage ratio must be higher than 3 times. - French Development Agency AFD - Total debt to EBITDA ratio of the EPM Group must be lower than or equal to 3.5. - Interest coverage ratio must be higher than 3 times. - Credit of EGGSA with Citibank - Total debt to EBITDA ratio must be lower than or equal to 5. - EBITDA / financial expenses ratio should be 3 times higher.
+- 1. Bank of Tokyo Mitsubishi and Banco Bilbao Vizcaya Argentaria Tokyo with Guarantee from the Japan for International Cooperation JBIC: - Debt to EBITDA ratio EPM should not allow the total financial debt to EBITDA ratio to be higher than 3.5 to 1. - Debt to capital ratio EPM should not allow the total long term financial debt to capital ratio to be higher than 1.5 to 1.

+2. Inter-American Development Bank "IADB"

+- Total debt to EBITDA ratio of EPM Group must be lower than or equal to 3.5. - Relationship between total long term debt and assets of EPM Group should not exceed 1.5 times its assets.

+3. International Finance Corporation "IFC"

+- Total debt to EBITDA ratio of EPMs must be lower than or equal to 3.5. - Interest coverage ratio must be higher than 3 times.

+4. French Development Agency - AFD

+- Total debt to EBITDA ratio of the EPM Group must be lower than or equal to 3.5. - Interest coverage ratio must be higher than 3 times.

+5. Credit of EGGSA with Citibank

+- Total debt to EBITDA ratio must be lower than or equal to 5. - EBITDA / financial expenses ratio should be 3 times higher.

-At December 31, 2013 and 2012, the EPM Group was in fulfillment of these covenants.
+At June 30, 2014, the EPM Group was in fulfillment of these covenants.

-The detail of the expirations of public credit operations as of December 31st, corresponds to:
+The detail of the expirations of financial obligations as of June 30, 2014, corresponds to: